abdulmumeen-abdullahi/Data-Science-ML/README.md

 # Data-Science-ML
-My Data Science &amp; ML portfolio
+This is where you can find all Data Science &amp; ML projects I have worked on.
+Free FREE to reach out to me for your Data Science and (or) ML needs.